 If you’re wondering if cooking in a nonstick pan will give you cancer, the short answer is no. For a more detailed explanation, check out this piece by Leigh Krietsch Boerner, The Sweethome’s science editor.

-The Tramontina 10-Inch Professional Nonstick Fry Pan is our favorite because it is superbly nonstick, distributes heat evenly, maneuvers easily for fast-cooking foods, and is affordable.
+The Tramontina 10-Inch Professional Nonstick Fry Pan is our favorite because it’s superbly nonstick, it distributes heat evenly, it maneuvers easily for fast-cooking foods, and it’s affordable.
 We liked the easy-to-grip handle and its removable silicone sheath.
 Its cooking surface was the perfect size for cooking a three-egg omelet.
 Even though it didn’t deliver the biggest crepes in our testing, we didn’t think that was very important because it was the most comfortable pan to use in its price range.
+It is sometimes called the Tramontina 10-inch Commercial Nonstick Fry Pan at certain retailers, but the company has assured us that the Professional and Commercial models are the same.

 The nonstick coating on the Tramontina pan is smooth and slick, and even through repeated tests, there was never an instance of sticking.
 Pale-yellow omelets released effortlessly from the pan, as did tilapia fillets.
 We know that nonstick pans are best when brand-new, and age is the true test of value.
 But I’ve used a Tramontina 8-inch nonstick pan regularly for two years, and the coating is as perfect as it was the day I bought it.